nacht-falter/aikido-course-website-django/README.md

 ### Progress Tracking

 The progress of the project was tracked with a burndown chart ([Burndown Chart Template](https://www.smartsheet.com/content/burndown-chart-templates)), by calculating the total amount of story points from the user stories.
-The ideal velocity was calulated by dividing the total number of story points with the number of sprints.
+The ideal velocity was calculated by dividing the total number of story points with the number of sprints.
 The progress was tracked after each sprint:

 ![Burndown Chart](media/agile/burndown_chart.png)